iOS 13: release date and features list

 - You can still download the iOS 13 beta right now

-The official iOS 13 release date is likely to be on or around Thursday, September 19, which is at the top of next week.
+The official iOS 13 release date is Thursday, September 19.
 Apple has previously launched its operating system update on the Monday or Tuesday following its iPhone launch event.

-You don't have to wait, technically – the iOS 13 public beta is still out there and has been through a few iterations after first launching on June 24.
-It's technically up to iOS 13.1. iOS 13 has been through a lot already, in fact.
+But you don't have to wait until then, technically – the iOS 13 public beta is still out there and has been through a few iterations after launching on June 24.
+It's technically up to iOS 13.1... iOS 13 has been through a lot already, in fact.

 Here's the iOS 13 timeline as we saw it: